Summary:

 During intake assessments, I use PTSD screening tools and re-evaluate post-EMDR treatment.
 Many athletes experience:

-These are often masked due to performance culture, where pushing through pain is rewarded.
+These are often masked by performance culture, in which pushing through pain is rewarded.

 Whether the trauma stems from an injury, accident, surgery, or emotional experience, EMDR therapy is highly effective.
 It removes the emotional charge from the memory, clears the body’s trauma response, and installs a positive future template using the brain’s natural neuroplasticity.